-Once you have defined he SOM you can make a five-year projection of the expected sales (assuming you don’t have revenues yet).
+Once you have defined the SOM, you can make a five-year projection of the expected sales (assuming you don’t have revenues yet).

 Quick case study

-- Imagine you are evaluating how much is your marketplace idea is worth.
+- Imagine you are evaluating how much your marketplace idea is worth.

 - You operate in a market where the TAM is $10 Billion.

-- That your SOM is 0.5% of that market at the year 5th.
+- That your SOM is 0.5% of that market in the year 5th.

 - As a marketplace, you might make money through transactions fee.

-- Assuming a transaction fee at 3%, you will have a turnover of $300K at year 5th.
+- Assuming a transaction fee of 3%, you will have a turnover of $300K in year 5th.

-- This means that at the 5th year your company will be worth $1.5 million.
+- This means that in the 5th year, your company will be worth $1.5 million.